basicsofICT/CLI-BasicUsage-temp/01-command-line-basics.md

 - Work with command history and help

-- Use the nano text editor and built-in calculator
+- Use the nano text editor

 - Understand file permissions and ownership